slatedocs/slate/source/includes/administration/connection_settings.md

 }
 ```

-Retrieve the connection settings associated with the connection settings id.
+Retrieve the connection setting associated with the connection setting id.

 Attributes | &nbsp;
 ---------- | -----------